unrealworkteam/atsd-api-java/README.md

 ## Getting Started
 Before you begin installing the **ATSD Client for Java**, you need to install a copy of the [Axibase Time-Series Database][atsd].
-Download the latest version of ATSD that is available for your Linux.
+Download the latest version of ATSD that is available for your Linux distribution.

 Minimum requirements for running the ATSD Client: Java 1.6+.